Roswell (TV series): Season three

-Michael and Maria are having trouble with their relationship, especially when Maria feels the whole "alien thing" is ruining her life and decides to take a break from the gang so she can try to live out a "normal" life.
-Michael takes a job as a security guard during the night at a local pharmaceutical factory.
-But little does Michael know, the owner of the company has been going through the trash to obtain Michael's DNA.
-When the owners find out he is an alien, they kill one of Michael's co-workers "Munk" to see if Michael is "the healer".
-But of course Max is the healer, not Michael, so he is powerless to save his dying colleague.
-Michael and Former Sheriff Valenti find a room with all of Michael's things and realize what the company has discovered; Valenti, however, is captured.
-Michael enlists the help of Max and Isabel in order to rescue Valenti.
-During the escape attempt Valenti is shot near the heart from behind.
-As Max is saving Valenti's life he is taken by the millionaire's desperate wife and goons and coerced into healing the dying millionaire.
+Maria feels the whole "alien thing" is ruining her life and decides to take a break from the gang so she can try to live out a "normal" life.
+Michael takes a night job as a security guard at a local pharmaceutical factory, where its owners have set a trap for Michael.
+Knowing that he is an alien, they kill one of Michael's co-workers "Munk" to see if Michael is "the healer".
+Former Sheriff Valenti has been helping Michael uncover this conspiracy and is shot near his heart.
+Max gives away his identity as "the healer" saving Valenti, and is taken by the millionaire's desperate wife and goons and coerced into healing the dying millionaire.
 Max is wary of doing so, as the millionaire has lived out his life and will die of natural causes, but he tries anyway.
 Max ends up transferring his youth, and the millionaire's body transforms into Max's body, killing Max.

-While Michael and Isabel try to come to grips with Max's death, a patrol of guards come.
-Michael and Isabel use their powers to destroy their vehicles, but Isabel is shot.
-Jesse sees the shooting and panics, insisting that they call an ambulance.
-Michael is forced to admit to Jesse that he and Isabel are aliens to keep Jesse from calling the authorities.
+A grieving Michael and Isabel use their powers to escape the millionaire's security staff, but Isabel is shot.
 Michael unknowingly inherited Max's powers after his death, and then he heals Isabel during an emotional moment.
-The millionaire is at his house in Max's body when he receives a memory of Liz.
-He can't stop thinking about her due to having Max's soul inside him, so he decides he must kill Liz in order to get rid of Max.
-He travels to Vermont with his reluctant wife to find Liz.
-He murders his wife and then sets his sights on Liz.
-As he is about to kill Liz, they both fall from the "Rat" (Rathskeller) attic window of Liz's boarding school.
+He also reveals their alien secret to Jesse, who was going to cal the police.
+Meanwhile the millionaire, in Max's body, starts receiving Max's memories, especially unable to stop thinking about Liz.
+He feels the only way to kill Max's soul inside him is to find and kill Liz, and so travels to Vermont with his reluctant wife to find Liz.
+He murders his wife and in a struggle, falls with Liz from a window of Liz's boarding school.
 Seeing Liz is about to die, Max takes control over the body and uses his powers to save her life while he hits the ground.
 The millionaire's soul dies, and Max miraculously survives after Liz kisses him.
 The group heads back to Roswell.